 Lower speed limit and changes to intersection layout reduces likelihood and severity of crash.
 Widened Crossings provide pedestrian priority and consolidate pedestrian movement.
-The
+The average speed in Liebig St (2021) is 20km/hr, with the 85%tile being 26km.

 \There is a potential increase in minor vehicle to vehicle collisions but the likelihood of these resulting in injury is reduced because of reduced speeds.